 Our Legendary Leaders: Sachin Patel, Senior Ethical Commercial Manager

 We hear a lot about colleagues who have been with the business for many years and Sachin is a great example of this.
-Starting in 1996 with work experience, he is now our Senior Ethical Commercial Manager based in our Weybridge office.
-You might be wondering why he stayed with Boots for 20 years?
-In this blog Sachin shares his career journey, achievements and advice on how you can progress your career.
+Starting in 1996 with work experience, he is now our Senior Ethical Commercial Manager based in our Weybridge Office.
+In this blog, Sachin shares his career journey, achievements and advice on how you can progress your career.

 How has your career progressed at Boots?

-I have been with Boots for over 20 years, starting with Work Experience, I then completed the Pharmacy Summer Placement and Pre-Registration year to become a pharmacist in 2004.
-From there I moved to pharmacy and store management before taking roles within Support Office in 2008.
+I have been with Boots for over 20 years, starting with work experience, I then completed the Pharmacy Summer Placement and Pre-registration Pharmacist year to become a Qualified Pharmacist in 2004.
+From there, I moved to Pharmacy and Store Management before taking roles within Support Office in 2008.
 I am now the Senior Ethical Commercial Development Manager and part of the BAME BRG Leadership Team.

 Tell us about a career highlight or achievement?

-Tell us about any other activities and initiatives you are involved in outside of your day-to-day role.
+What other activities are you involved in outside of your day-to-day role?